 I quickly found however that there were no such systems – at least not the ones I expected to find.
-There were no pastoral commons, no dry season calf pastures and even irrigation water for the relatively recent rice paddies was not managed.
+There were no pastoral grazing managed as common property, no dry season calf pastures and even irrigation water for the relatively recent rice paddies was not managed.
 This region, set in fertile lands in a rift valley was a place of relative plenty and low population.
 There were some controls in place but they were bound up in the functioning of village government.
 I therefore began to explore the work and functioning of local government and what the implications of its performance for the increasingly popular and prevalent policies of community based natural resource management.

 The first paper I produced for the Cahiers d’Afrique presents my initial findings:

 Brockington, D. 2001.
 ‘Communal Property and Degradation Narratives.
 Debating the Sukuma immigration into Rukwa Region, Tanzania.’
 Cahiers d’Afrique.20: 1-22.
+PDF

 I then developed a richer argument about the nature of local democracy: